Hannah Webster Foster: Works

 Foster's first novel, The Coquette; or, The History of Eliza Wharton (1797) is a fictionalized account of the true story of Elizabeth Whitman, the subject of a sensational news story in New England.
 Whitman was seduced by an unknown suitor, became pregnant, and died shortly after the birth of her stillborn child at an inn in Danvers, Massachusetts.
 The story became the subject of many treatises on the dangers of immorality, particularly the sexual immorality of women.
 Foster's novel follows the same story as the life of the real Elizabeth Whitman, but changes her name to Eliza Wharton and uses a fictional character to stand in for Elizabeth's seducer, who was never conclusively identified.
 The best-selling novel presents Whitman's story as a morality tale against flirtatiousness, but also depicts Eliza as a sympathetic, complex character, extending the novel's purpose beyond that of simply a sermon against immorality.

 Foster's second novel, The Boarding School; or, Lessons of a Preceptress to Her Pupils, an exploration of the topic of women's education, was far less commercially successful than The Coquette.
-Taking place in a female academy, the novel consists of the headmistress's reflections on morality and the students's letters to each other regarding their education.
+Taking place in a female academy, the novel consists of the headmistress's reflections on morality and the students' letters to each other regarding their education.
 Through the novel, Foster advocated for women's education.